 Suppose, a SME uses CASB in order to protect data at rest (i.e. while stored on the server-side), in transit (communication with server), in use (while the client is connected to the network).
 But when the mobile client goes offline with the sensitive corporate data on board all powerful cloud-based tools cannot help and the mobile app has to secure itself with its own limited resources.
 Moreover, due to the resource constraint there is a crucial difference in strategy of online and offline protection.
 Offline mode doesn’t allow to perform the extensive computation and encryption on the mobile device.

 Observing the above described landscape, this paper outlines the concept of the offline mobile client security.
 The proposal contains a novel approach based on powerful cryptographic preventive methods, such as secret sharing [10] and ABE encryption [11].
-Also, the proposal includes the usage of the user behavior analysis based on Model Order Selection (MOS), in order to highlight possible threats, reduce the risks and the harm of the most common threats: the expired user misusing password, and the intruder attack.
+Also, the proposal includes the usage of the user behavior analysis based on Model Order Selection (MOS) [REF], in order to highlight possible threats, reduce the risks and the harm of the most common threats: the expired user misusing password, and the intruder attack.
 The key expiration period is safely incorporated into the proposed system solution in order to enhance the security.
 Additionally, the behavioral analysis can indicate well known malicious behaviors, their variations, as well as novel attacks, that present low or high variance in comparison to legitimate user behaviors.
 The main target of our proposed solution is to provide a maximum defense at the minimal resource cost.

 The paper is structured as follows.
 Section 2, analyzes the most common security problems in the mobile cloud environment and the proposed solutions for them related to the offline protection in the BYOD world.
 Section 3 outlines the basic processes and the module security infrastructure of the proposed solution.
 Section 4 presents the complete scheme of the proposed solution to the problem of offline mobile client security.
 Section 5 provides the schemes of the main security blocks including the encryption and key usage hierarchies as well as explanations of the core security methods: SSS, ABE and MOS.
 Section 6 traces the workflow of the client activity and analyzes the common security breaches.
 Section 7 describes the online mode protection principles.
 Section 8 discusses the security proofs including the outline of adversary model, common threat scenarios and the proposed analytics to discover the abnormality.
 Section .Section 9 outlines the complexity considerations.
 Section 10 presents the practical implementation, results and analysis of the proposed solution, while Section 11 concludes the paper.